Once you’ve passed your driving test, it’s easy to believe that you know everything there is to know about driving.

 Introduced in 2019, the ULEZ includes stricter emission standards and operates 24 hours a day, 7 days a week.

-Additionally, the Mayor of London has announced a scrappage scheme, meaning that eligible Londoners can receive payment for scrapping their vehicle and put it towards a new one that meets the emissions standards.
+Additionally, the Mayor of London announced a scrappage scheme, meaning that eligible Londoners can receive payment for scrapping their vehicle and put it towards a new one that meets the emissions standards.
 There’s also the option to receive a lower payment, plus two annual bus and tram passes.
 Find out more info here.

 London isn’t the only city with clean air zones.
 Many other cities introduced their own in 2021 including Bath, Oxford, Bristol, and Birmingham.
 Glasgow also has a CAZ but in 2024 will install cameras to catch vehicles that don’t meet the emissions standard.
 Click here for further information.